Jcerovsky/shopping-cart/README.md

     - It returns all items in a specific list identified by `listId`.

 - `[POST] /list/{listId}/item?text=Test`
-    - It adds a new `Test` item to a specific list identified by `listId`.
+    - It adds a new item to a specific list identified by `listId`.

 - `[DELETE] /list/{listId}/item`
     - It deletes all items from a specific list identified by `listId`.